-- In 2006 the agency began using the state of the art TRIM database for all incident reporting, investigations, and safety recommendations.
-This system includes data on all 107 historical CSB cases, 618 recommendations, and over 5,000 chemical incidents that have occurred since inception of the agency.
-TRIM is considered the ultimate repository and knowledge management platform for chemical and hazardous substance data and events. - 2.
-The agency uses "CSB Connect Pro" as a learning management and training platform, and training modules are regularly added to support competency needs.
+- 1. In 2006 the agency began using the state of the art TRIM database for all incident reporting, investigations, and safety recommendations.
+This system includes data on all 107 historical CSB cases, 624 recommendations, and over 5,000 chemical incidents that have been documented since inception of the agency.
+TRIM is considered the agency's ultimate repository for chemical and hazardous substance data and events, and the CSB will expand its use of TRIM as a knowledge management platform. - 2.
+The agency will also expand its use of "CSB Connect Pro" as a learning management and training platform, and training modules are regularly added to support competency needs.
 This system enables the CSB to share screens, chat boards, webcams, and a variety of other collaborative tools in web meeting rooms between the CSB's DC and Denver teams and with the agency's telecommuters.
 The e-training system allows the agency to record valuable training sessions and creates web training courses for a training catalog.
-All historical training for each employee is recorded to serve as the permanent record of employee training and achievement.

-3. The CSB uses an automated time and attendance system that allows all staff work hours to be recorded on a project by project basis, including hours for specific incident investigations.
+All historical training for each employee is recorded to serve as the permanent record of employee training and achievement. - 3.
+The CSB is transitioning to a new automated time and attendance system that allows all staff work hours to be recorded on a project by project basis, including hours for specific incident investigations.
 This allows for real-time productivity tracking per project and ensures that resource decisions are made following a close examination of past and expected costs per project.